philanderson888/course-notes/Cyber/Cloud/CloudFlow2.md

 # Project Management

+## Introduction and Random Thoughts From Class

-## Modern IT
+#### Modern IT

 Contrast with previous IT failures!

-# Software Development Life Cycle
+#### Software Development Life Cycle

 Key words

 Long Term Project

+Scope

+​	What we are / are not going to build!!!!

+​	Scope drift ==> requirements can change over time!

+​	Feature creep ==> lose clarity on management of what exactly we are building & features in it.

 Requirements - Backlog -

-- Functional
+- Functional  -  what software DOES - does it FUNCTION?
 - Non Functional
+  - Speed
+  - Efficiency
+  - Appearance
+  - UI/UX User Interface / User Experience

 Sprint - short period of work with fixed focus and goal

 Agile

+​	Flexible

+​	Ongoing change OK

+​	Each step called an 'increment'  which is built in a 'sprint'

+Waterfall

+​	Fixed

+​	Short Term Projects

 Short Life Cycle